 Weight Loss Programs - Programs specifically designed to help members make changes that fit their lifestyle and promote a healthy weight.
-Members can lose weight and keep it off with coaching support and a personalized step by step plan on how to decrease cravings, hunger, and weight without dieting.
-Most members see an average loss of 3-4 pounds per week and improvement in their quality of life across the board.
+Members could lose weight and keep it off with coaching support and a personalized step by step plan on how to decrease cravings, hunger, and weight without dieting.
+Most members see an average loss of 3-4 pounds per week.